videv93/fyp-fr/README.md

 ## Web Frontend

-AuditAgent includes a web-based frontend interface that provides a user-friendly way to interact with the system, visualize the analysis process, and explore results.
+SmartGuard includes a web-based frontend interface that provides a user-friendly way to interact with the system, visualize the analysis process, and explore results.

 ### Setup and Installation